Flag of Europe: 1950–present: Council of Europe

+Alternative proposals from the 1950s

 For the flag of the Council of Europe, many stylistic proposals were made in regards to colours and symbolism.
 These first proposals were made 19 January 1950 by Paul Levy in a letter to the Secretary-General.
 He proposed that the flag should contain a cross for several reasons.
 Firstly, the cross symbolizes roads crossing, and also represents the east, the west, the north, and the south with its arms.
 Furthermore, the cross appears in most of the European Council members' flags, and it is the oldest and most noble symbol in Europe.
 Moreover, the cross depicted Christianity.
 As far as the colours are concerned, he proposed them to be white and green, colours of the European Movement, which was of great significance since 1947.
 Green also depicted hope, and the green cross over a white background was a design that had not been used yet.
 Finally, Levy proposed that the arms of Strasbourg was an important element to be added as it represented where the council would be, and being located in the heart of the cross meant that the council was the point where the European roads met.

 Shortly after this design considerations by Paul Levy, on 27 July 1950, Richard Coudenhove-Kalergi, president of the Pan-European movement wrote a memorandum which contained some rules that a flag for such union should follow.
 The rules he stated where: